exercism/v3/languages/swift/exercises/concept/tuples/.meta/design.md

 ## Prerequisites

 - `basics`: : know what a value is; know how to define a constant; know how to define a variable; know how to define a function
+- `strings-and-characters`: Know what a string is
+- `arrays`: know what an array is